Romania 13 min

 • Invoice and collect payments from around the world

-In this article, we’ll cover all these things, and help you navigate your tax responsibilities as a self-employed worker.
-We’ll also discuss some of the other risks and liabilities you should be aware of.
-So let’s begin.
+This article covers these topics, explains how to become an independent contractor, and helps you navigate your tax responsibilities as a self-employed worker.
+We also discuss some other risks and liabilities you should be aware of and ways to mitigate them.

-First, it’s important to clarify how Romania defines independent contractors.
+First, let’s clarify how Romania defines independent contractors.

 What is an independent contractor according to Romanian law?